-Have you ever stopped to wonder how plastic affects the ocean, or how it disrupts the ecosystem in general?
-Why are plastic water bottles bad for the environment and how bad, exactly, are they In fact, have you had questions like:
+Have you ever stopped to wonder how plastic affects the ocean or how it disrupts the ecosystem in general?
+Why plastic bottles are bad for the environment and how bad, exactly, are they In fact, have you had questions like:

 - Is there such a thing as environmentally-friendly plastic?